|Where it is||Portoferraio – San Rocco|

-In 1700, while on a visit to the Island of Elba ,Cosimo lll Grand Duke of Tuscany had the English Fort built , although then it was calledForte di San Giovanni Battista in an attempt to protect the town from the attacks from land.
+Cosimo lll Grand Duke of Tuscany had the English Fort built in 1700 while on a visit to Elba, although then it was called Forte di San Giovanni Battista and was built in an attempt to protect the town from the attacks from land.

-That is exactly what Gian Gastone had foreseen in 1796 when, in response to Livorno having been occupied by the French, the English landed in Portoferraio on Acquaviva beach and took possession of what was left of the fort which from then onwards was called "English Fort".
-Even though the Grand Duke's sovereignty was still officially recognised, the four hundred men lead by Admiral Nelson, who is said to have set up his headquarters inside the fort, left the island only nine months later, and only after long and painstaking diplomatic negotiatons
+And what Gian Gastone had foreseen came true in 1796 when, in response to Livorno having been occupied by the French, the English landed in Portoferraio on Acquaviva beach and took possession of what was left of the fort which from then onwards was called "English Fort".
+Even though the Grand Duke's sovereignty was still officially recognised, the four hundred men lead by Admiral Nelson, who is said to have set up his headquarters inside the fort, didn't leave the island till nine months later, and only after long and painstaking diplomatic negotiatons

 When he arrived as emperor in Elba in 1814 Napoleon decided to give the English Fort a second lease of life, so he had it made bigger and had more canons, officers and soldiers brought there.
 He was convinced that the English Fort, that in his opinion should have been called Saint Hilaire Fort, was very important for the defense of both the town and the port and he wanted it to become the headquarters for his imperial fleet when, one day, he would have been the Emperor of the whole of Europe again, but, as everybody knows, he left Elba in 1815 never to return.

-During World War II, an anti-aircraft battery was set up inside the Fort : a watchtower with a Breda 20 mm. machine gun that later became the home to many families from Portoferraio who fled from the bombings and became a sort of temporary refuge for the many poor and homeless families up till the early years of the 80s.
+During World War II, an anti-aircraft battery was set up inside the Fort : a watchtower with a Breda 20 mm. machine gun that later became the home to many families from Portoferraio who fled from the plane bombings and became a sort of temporary refuge for the many poor and homeless families up till the early years of the 80s.

 In the years that followed, the Fort became home to many associations, local artists and even a radio station.

-Renovation work on the English Fort[/page] came to an end in 2014, so since 2015 it has been open to the public again.
+Renovation work on the English Fort came to an end in 2014, so since 2015 it has been open to the public again.